 Results - All new personnel are required to undergo a security screening investigation by the Department's Office of Investigative Services, and must sign the appropriate release forms to allow the security staff to obtain any necessary documentation.
+Our testing indicated not all required security screening investigations were conducted prior to the start of employment.

-According to the CMS Policy Manual, "the bureau is responsible for notifying the Office of Internal Personnel of an employee leaving the agency.
+According to the CMS Policy Manual, "the Bureau is responsible for notifying the Office of Internal Personnel of an employee leaving the agency.
 Supervisors are responsible for collecting a separated employee's telephone credit card, door and desk keys, parking lot stickers, Data Center admittance cards, identification cards, vehicles and special equipment.
 The supervisor is also responsible for contacting the Data Processing Manager if the employee had terminal or operator access to data bases."